bradchristie/taminations-flutter/assets/c2/bounce.md

 ## Bounce the \<anyone>

-From a two-faced line only:
+From a Two-Faced Line only:
 ***[Veer Left](../b1/veer.md) or [Veer Right](../b1/veer.md)***
 (whichever is toward the center of the line).
 Then the ***designated dancers do a